zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/platform/platform_deprecation.rst

     2. The merit of the proposal will be considered by the maintainers for a period of 4 weeks and community can express their opinion on the same during this time window.
-The platform owner can veto the proposal and incase of multiple platform owners with differing opinion or community having interest in the platform, then the project maintainer can work with the platform owner and use their discretion to decide on the proposal.
+The platform owner can veto the proposal and in case of multiple platform owners with differing opinion or community having interest in the platform, then the project maintainer can work with the platform owner and use their discretion to decide on the proposal.